 Department of Sociology

 General Interest Courses

 Students with a general interest in sociology are invited to enroll in one or more of the courses offered.
-Students should plan to take SOCI 1006 first, since this is normally a pre-requisite for other sociology courses.
+Students should plan to take SOCI 1006 first, since this is normally a prerequisite for other sociology courses.

 Minor in Sociology

-Any 18-credit hours in sociology courses constitutes a Minor in Sociology.
+SOCI 1006: Introduction to Sociology AND SOCI 2013: Research Design & Methods OR SOCI 2023: Understanding Statistics and 9 credit hours in any sociology courses.

 Major in Sociology

 Students majoring in sociology require a total of 36 credit hours in Sociology, including the following required courses:

-- SOCI 1006 Introduction to Sociology
+SOCI 1006 Introduction to Sociology

-- SOCI 2013 Research Design
+SOCI 2013 Research Design & Methods

+SOCI 2023 Understanding Statistics

-- SOCI 2033 Classical Sociological Theory
+SOCI 2033 Classical Sociological Theory

-- SOCI 3023 Contemporary Sociological Theory
+SOCI 3023 Contemporary Sociological Theory

-- SOCI 4013 Senior Seminar
+SOCI 4013 Senior Seminar

 Honours in Sociology

 The Honours program is designed to provide students with an opportunity to engage in independent sociological research under supervision.
 Completion of the Honours program is the normal preparation for graduate school.
 Normally, students must have a grade point average of B+ in sociology courses to enter the Honours program.
 Application for admission to the Honours program in sociology should be directed to the Chair of Sociology.
 Students honouring in Sociology require a total of 48 credit hours in sociology, including the following required courses:

-- SOCI 1006 Introduction to Sociology
+SOCI 1006 Introduction to Sociology

-- SOCI 2013 Research Design
+SOCI 2013 Research Design & Methods

-- SOCI 2023 Statistics
+SOCI 2023 Understanding Statistics

-- SOCI 2033 Classical Sociological Theory
+SOCI 2033 Classical Sociological Theory

-- SOCI 3023 Contemporary Sociological Theory
+SOCI 3023 Contemporary Sociological Theory

-- SOCI 3033 Seminar in Research Strategies (recommended)
+SOCI 3033 Seminar in Research Strategies (recommended)

-- SOCI 4006 Honours Thesis
+SOCI 4006 Honours Thesis

-- SOCI 4023 Honours Workshop
+SOCI 4023 Honours Workshop

-- SOCI 4033 Advanced Sociological Theory
+SOCI 4033 Advanced Sociological Theory

 To earn an Honours degree, a student must obtain a minimum 3.0 grade point average on 48 credit hours of sociology courses including the required courses, and a minimum B grade on the Honours Thesis (SOCI 4006).

 Course Numbers

 Guide to numbering system: